Moving to Sweden

 Restricted Items

-There are limits placed on tax-free items containing alcohol or tobacco, depending on their country of origin.
+There are limits placed on tax-free items containing alcohol or tobacco.
 You should avoid placing these in your household shipment to avoid any delays in customs clearances.
 A separate inventory is required for shipping these items.
 Items less than 12 months old will incur duty tax for non-EU citizens.
 Prescriptions are required for any medication and people travelling from Britain are permitted to carry a three-month supply of any prescription medication.

 Prohibited Items

-There are some items that are not permitted to travel into Sweden.
+Some items are not permitted to travel into Sweden.
 Any weapons or explosives are prohibited from being imported, including blades, firearms, ammunition, and fireworks.
-Weapons for hunting and shooting competition will require an import license from the Swedish Police.
-Drugs, plants, and products made from skin or ivory of endangered animals are also prohibited in Sweden.
+Weapons for hunting and shooting competitions will require an import licence from the Swedish Police.
+Drugs, plants, and products made from the skin or ivory of endangered animals are also prohibited in Sweden.

 Taking my Pet to Sweden

 Many Swedes have household pets.
-The climate and environment in Sweden make it a great place to have cats and dogs and they are typically treated as a member of the family.
-However, it’s important to note that accommodation owners often impose their own restrictions, including prohibiting pets.
+However, it’s important to note that accommodation owners often impose restrictions, including prohibiting pets.
 There are also strict local regulations on noise, waste disposal, and leash laws.
-Pet supplies and access to veterinary treatment are widely accessible.
+Pet supplies and veterinary treatment are widely accessible.

 There are strict regulations on importing animals to Sweden, particularly from outside the EU.
 Moving to Sweden from the UK with a pet will require several documents to be presented.
 Quarantine times will depend on the risk level of your country of origin.
 Import requirements are as follows:

-• Identity Marking: Prior to import to Sweden, pets must be marked by your veterinarian, either by a ISO standard microchip or a tattoo.
+- Identity Marking: Before import to Sweden, pets must be marked by your veterinarian, either by an ISO standard microchip or a tattoo.
 For non-standard microchips, you must bring your own AVID microchip scanner.

-• Deworming: In the 10 days prior to your pet travelling to Sweden from the UK, a veterinarian must deworm against tapeworm.
+- Deworming: In the 10 days prior to your pet travelling to Sweden from the UK, a veterinarian must deworm against tapeworms.

 There is no prohibition on certain breeds of dogs, with certain exceptions for certain crossbreeds of dogs and felines.
 It is, however, illegal to keep dogs that are prone to aggressive behaviour against other dogs or humans.
 Regulations are subject to change, so contact the Swedish Board of Agriculture for up-to-date information.